Zigzag diagrams and Martin boundary: Combinatorics of large compositions

 and the concatenated composition $\lambda -\mu$ is the composition of $n+m$

-\end{defn} This definition has a simple meaning in terms of associated ribbon Young diagrams: namely the diagram of $\lambda+\mu$ (resp. $\lambda-\mu$) is the juxtaposition of the one of $\lambda$ and the one of $\mu$ such that the last cell of $\lambda$ is left to (resp. above) the first cell of $\mu$.
-An application of the section $2$ of \cite{ehrenborg2002probabilistic} (see also Lemma $2$ in \cite{bender2004asymptotics}) implies the following expression of the concatenation in the probabilistic framework : \begin{prop} Let $\lambda,\mu$ be two compositions, $\epsilon\in\lbrace -,+\rbrace$.
-Then
+\end{defn} This definition has a simple meaning in terms of associated ribbon Young diagrams: namely, the diagram of $\lambda+\mu$ (resp.~$\lambda-\mu$) is the juxtaposition of the one of $\lambda$ and the one of $\mu$ such that the last cell of $\lambda$ is left to (resp.~above) the first cell of $\mu$.
+An application of \cite[Section 2]{ehrenborg2002probabilistic} (see also \cite[Lemma 2]{bender2004asymptotics}) implies the following expression for the concatenation of compositions in the probabilistic framework. \begin{prop} Let $\lambda,\mu$ be two compositions, $\vartheta\in\lbrace -,+\rbrace$.
+Then,

 and